martbetz/martbetz.github.io/linux-trouble-shooting.md

 **Issue:**

- - A previous commit comment is incorrect and needs to be amended
+ - A previous commit comment is incorrect and needs to be amended.

 **Solution:**